Application Deadlines and Requirements

 Application deadline

 Thank you for your interest in the Master of Applied Positive Psychology (MAPP) program!
 MAPP is designed for individuals from a variety of backgrounds and requires no specific prerequisite courses.
 We start a new cohort every fall!
 Your application portfolio, including all transcripts, must be received by the following deadline.
 MAPP does not have rolling admissions—all completed applications will be reviewed after the deadline in roughly the order they are completed, and applicants will receive decisions on or before the last day of June.
+Note that Penn LPS does not offer an admission deferral option; please be sure to apply to the term for which you plan to begin your studies.

 Term of Entry Deadline